A complete guide to Freshdesk skill based routing in 2026

 So, what’s the final call?

-Instead of just shuffling tickets around a bit more efficiently, what if you could automate resolving many of them altogether?
-That's the real potential of adding an AI engine like eesel AI to your existing Freshdesk setup.
-If you're curious, you can see how it would work with your own data by simulating it on your past tickets today.
+By adding an AI engine like eesel AI to your Freshdesk ecosystem, you can move from just managing work to truly automating the resolution process.
+If you're curious, you can see how it would work with your own data by simulating it on your tickets today.

 Frequently asked questions